CamelotVG/smile-widget-code-challenge-2019/README.md

     * `"productCode"`
     * `"date"`
     * `"giftCardCode"`
-* Update this README file with instructions on how to run and access your price calculator.
 * Create a pull request with your changes.

 ### Additional Information
-* Please use Django Rest Framework or a Python web framework of your choice to create the endpoint.
+* Please use Django Rest Framework or a Python HTTP framework of your choice to create the endpoint.
 * Just as a general guideline, we've designed this exercise to take less than 4 hours.